No Winner Yet in Pennsylvania Special Election, But the GOP Has Already Lost

 With a handful of precincts, and perhaps several thousand absentee, provisional, and military ballots outstanding, Democrat Conor Lamb and Republican Rick Saccone are locked in a photo finish near-tie in today’s special congressional election in the 18th congressional district of Pennsylvania.
 It could be days before we find out which man gets to occupy a soon-to-be-vaporized congressional seat until the end of the year (one or both of them will probably run in very different districts created by the Pennsylvania Supreme Court for the midterms).
 If you had to guess right now, it looks like Lamb is likely to prevail.
+(Lamb declared victory around 1 a.m., but the race is still officially “too close to call” and Saccone has not conceded.)

 But while we don’t have a clear winner in this election, we do have a clear loser: the Republican Party.
 This was, as I argued some time ago, the “no excuses” special election for the GOP.
 PA-18 is a strongly Republican, and a strongly pro-Trump district.
 Saccone wasn’t a perfect candidate, but he wasn’t a disaster like Roy Moore, either.
 He had enough outside money and enough get-out-the-vote help from the national party and from conservative groups to counteract anything Conor Lamb could throw at him.
 And he had massive support from the president, his family, and his administration, in an iconic Trump Country district that almost perfectly typified the Rust Belt areas that won him the presidency.
 If Lamb wins, it will represent a historic disaster for the GOP.
 If Saccone wins, it will still send a stark warning sign to the majority party in the House as we head toward November.

-Note: This post was updated to note that Lamb declared victory.